-This is not meant to be a definitive list, but rather a snapshot of a dining scene that’s constantly in flux even when there isn’t a pandemic going on.
+This is not meant to be a definitive list, but rather a snapshot of a dining scene that’s constantly in flux.
 The one thing we can tell you for certain?
 All of these places have been personally visited and vetted by our team – and all will guarantee you a meal that’s delicious, memorable and 100 percent Berlin.

 “Kantstraßenmafia” don Duc Ngo brings us a gangster-glam wonderland of sushi, sashimi and Nikkei fusion with a social club vibe and an illustrious guest list.

 The selection of fine, hand-crafted, natural wines, the careful contemporary updates to authentic dishes, the precision of finding and showing off the perfect raw ingredients, the lovingly tended ambience of the place itself – there are few restaurants in the city that embody all these qualities so harmoniously as Il Calice.
 That’s thanks in large part to host Antonio Bragato, who has perhaps never been so ambitious in his reworkings of classic Italian cuisine.